cpsughrue/gsoc_proposal/README.md

 Project Timeline & Milestones

 - Phase 1: May 29 - June 11 (2 weeks)
-    1. Add `--build-daemon` flag to clang so that it is recognized as a valid flag
+    1. Add `--module-build-daemon` flag to clang so that it is recognized as a valid flag
 	2. Make sure clang driver properly handles `--build-deamon` flag
 - Phase 2: June 12 - July 2 (3 weeks)
-	1. Create skeleton build daemon that can be initialized with --build-daemon and shut down at end of building or when a fatal eror occurs
+	1. Create skeleton build daemon that can be initialized with --module-build-daemon and shut down at end of building or when a fatal eror occurs
 	2. Implimint ability for clang instances to register and unregister with the deamon.
 Daemon should maintain a running list of clang invocations building.
 - Phase 3: July 3 - August 28 (8 weeks)
     1. implement ability for daemon to scan dependencies of registered clang instances using clang-scan-deps.
 Results will be saved to a log file on a per invocation basis but then forgotten.
 This is to make sure that scanning can be done correctly